Roundups/tools

 Moz Local

-Best for: Local business listing management
+Best for: Local business visibility management

-Pricing: Lite: $20/mo ($16/mo billed yearly at $199/yr); Preferred: $30/mo ($24/mo billed yearly at $299/yr); Elite: $40/mo.
-Additional add-ons available including Listings AI ($14/mo or $119/yr) and Reviews AI ($10/mo or $69/yr).
+Pricing: Lite: $20/mo (or $16/mo billed yearly at $199/yr); Preferred: $30/mo (or $24/mo billed yearly at $299/yr); Elite: $40/mo.
+Add-ons available include Listings AI ($14/mo or $119/yr) and Reviews AI ($10/mo or $69/yr).

 Key features:

-• Monitor listing health and identify missing fields or listings requiring action
+• Monitor listing health and identify missing fields

-• Google Business Profile performance analysis with local pack ranking insights
+• Google Business Profile performance analysis

-• Centralized review monitoring and response management
+• Centralized review management and response

-• Review sentiment analysis and social media posting capabilities
+• Review sentiment analysis

 Sources: